Collateral Requirements FAQ

 Any amount taken out in a Home Equity Line Of Credit is deducted from the 25% equity rule.
 If the property with a HELOC is being collateralized, then the SBA lender would be in third lien position, with the mortgage in first, and the HELOC in second.

-If my house is being collateralized does my spouse have to sign anything?
+Does my spouse have to sign anything?

 The signature of the spouse would only be required on the specific collateral document if the spouse is also on the title.